Over the years I have been following other full-time RVers blogs.

 Even easy trails like this are exhilarating, in their own way.
 You can cover miles without any effort, and the scenery is great!

-We paused to examine the downslope of one hilltop, as Delmont does his Master of His Domain pose while taking in the vista ahead.
+paused to examine the downslope of one hilltop, as Delmont does his

-We paused to examine the downslope of one hilltop, as Delmont does his Master of His Domain pose while taking in the vista ahead.
+Master of His Domain pose while taking in the vista ahead.

 Two things are necessary to wear in a vehicle like this, and preferably three.
 Those open wheels throw a hell of a lot of dust, which absolutely requires basic eye protection.
 A decent breathing mask or filter wouldn’t be bad either.
 It’s one of those things where you’re spitting grit for a while afterward.
 And on this rig, ear protection is a really good idea, since the exhaust is wide open through an upright trumpet exhaust pipe.
 I wore decent shooter’s earmuffs, and was surprised at just how well the engine sound came through them!
 Having so recently acquired the car, Delmont naturally has plans to fit a SuperTrapp or similar muffler in place.
 Yet for the time being, it’s relatively demure just pottering around, but ear-splitting once more ponies are urged out.
 My seat-of-the-pants perception was that this thing is a caged beast, caged because poor Delmont was now afraid that his passenger would expire if he laid on the throttle or even bounded over bumps.
 I could sense that, wide-open, this rail could fly.
 It doesn’t take much power to make a vehicle this light hustle, and the wretched excess of power available here must be a delight when it’s in its element.

-This is the descent from that same hilltop, and it's steeper than it looks here.
-I had concerns that the vehicle might slide, since the loose roughness would be a challenge for my e-bike, but it was no problem.
+is the descent from that same hilltop, and it’s steeper than it looks

-This is the descent from that same hilltop, and it’s steeper than it looks here.
-I had concerns that the vehicle might slide, since the loose roughness would be a challenge for my e-bike, but it was no problem.
+roughness would be a challenge for my e-bike, but it was no problem.

 In all, it was an afternoon of filthy fun for me, and the first time I’ve ever ridden in a vehicle of this type.
 I’ve owned a couple of early-60s Beetles (and enjoyed them), and the difference that the decreased weight makes really stood out.
 First gear becomes a seldom-used crawler gear, and second allows a much better range of speed without bogging down much when the challenges come.
 Delmont’s sand rail is a great way to fulfill a true gearhead’s need for speed.
 Thanks, Del!

-Delmont said that an artist used to live here, and the building to the left includes some type of rainwater catch system in its roof.
-Perhaps there’s a well around, but I did not spot it.
+said that an artist used to live here, and the building to the left

 Then finishing up along Quartzsite’s main wash, where slowing down in the deep gravel can mean getting stuck.

-And in repose back at camp!
+in repose back at camp!
 A fun time.
-Not so fun will be trying to clean up every nook and cranny later!
+Not so fun would be trying to clean

 Doug's blog is worth subscribing